ch33zer/blaise.bike/_posts/2021-7-3-day_6_coburg_to_blue_river_reservoir_near_mckenzie_bridge.md

 [![]({{ site.baseurl }}/assets/1625351056336878-9.png)]({{ site.baseurl }}/assets/1625351056336878-9.png)

 I got here around 1 and frankly have been a little bored.
 There's no cell service so you'll probably read this tomorrow.
 I'm going to make an early dinner then head to bed early too.
 I may get a very early start tomorrow to avoid traffic over McKenzie Pass.
 Apparently the RVs are killer (hopefully not literally).

+Distance: 50ish

+Consumption:

+* 2 packets oatmeal
+* Tea
+* Cliff bar
+* Biscuits and gravy
+* Gatorade
+* Nuun tablet
+* Lots of beef jerky
-Distance: 50ishConsumption:2 packets oatmealTeaCliff barBiscuits and gravyGatoradeNuun tabletLots of beef jerkyLots of trail mix
+* Lots of trail mix